-In this first method you will use the Miracast software which is standard with Window 8.1 and above.
-If you have Windows 7 then you can get Miracast but you need to check whether your computer will support it first.
+In this first method, you will use the Miracast software, standard with Window 8.1 and above.
+If you have Windows 7, you can get Miracast, but you need to check whether your computer will support it first.

 Miracast and Windows 7

-For a Windows 7 desktop computer you need to perform a simple check to see if your hardware is compatible for running Miracast.
-Just open up the “Run” window and enter “cmd” to open the command prompt window.
+For a Windows 7 desktop computer, you need to perform a simple check to see if your hardware is compatible with running Miracast.
+Just open the Run window and enter cmd to open the command prompt window.
 Then you need to type in the following:

 netsh wlan show drivers